byrokrat/giroapp/README.md

 5. Optionally specify the location of the configuration file.
 See below.

+6. Simply run `giroapp` to se the list of avaliable commands.

 ### Specifying the location of giroapp.ini

 By default giroapp looks for configurations in a file called `giroapp.ini` in